A staging SQL server is required in the following cases:

 - If a staging SQL server belongs to a trusted domain, only the SQL server authentication method is possible.

-- If both a staging SQL server and machine hosting Veeam Explorer belong to the same domain, both Windows and SQL Server authentication methods are possible.
+- If both a staging SQL server and machine hosting Veeam Explorer belong to the same domain, then both Windows and SQL Server authentication methods are possible.

 To use Windows authentication, make sure to configure delegation settings as follows: